Ignaz Seipel: Academician and priest

 The son of a Viennese carriage driver, Seipel graduated from an academic high school (Staatsgymnasium) in Vienna in 1895, then studied Catholic theology at the University of Vienna.
 He was ordained a priest on 23 July 1899 and received his doctorate in theology in 1903.
 Seipel was a member or honorary member of numerous Catholic student fraternities.

 In his 1907 work reflecting Catholic social teaching, Ethical Teachings on Economics of the Church Fathers, he was the first to use the phrase "economic ethics".
-In 1908 he joined the Catholic Theological Faculty of the University of Vienna.
-From 1909 to 1917 he was professor of moral theology at the University of Salzburg.
-There he published his study Nation and State (1916), which helped cement his later prominent role in the Christian Social Party.
-In the book he viewed the state – the self-governing political entity – as the primary justification of sovereignty, rather than the nation – a group that shares a common culture, as for example speakers of German.
-In 1917 he was appointed professor at the University of Vienna, succeeding the moral theologian Franz Martin Schindler.
+In 1908, he joined the Catholic Theological Faculty of the University of Vienna.
+From 1909 to 1917, he was professor of moral theology at the University of Salzburg.
+There, he published his study Nation and State (1916), which helped cement his later prominent role in the Christian Social Party.
+In the book he viewed the state – the self-governing political entity – as the primary justification of sovereignty, rather than the nation – a group that shares a common culture, as speakers of German.
+In 1917, he was appointed professor at the University of Vienna, succeeding the moral theologian Franz Martin Schindler.